-- e) After Bids have been received and evaluated, and before a decision on the award is made and the Notification of Intention to Award is transmitted, the Beneficiary shall furnish to IsDB a detailed Bid Evaluation Report (using IsDB's standard Bid Evaluation Report form) in sufficient time for IsDB to review it.
-It shall detail the evaluation and comparison of Bids, together with the recommendation for award and such other information as IsDB shall reasonably request. - f) If IsDB determines that the recommended award is inconsistent with the Financing Agreement or these Guidelines, it will promptly inform the Beneficiary and state the reasons for such determination.
-Otherwise, IsDB will provide its No-Objection to the Beneficiary to proceed with the Notification of Intention to Award the contract. - g) The Notification of Intention to Award activates the Standstill Period (as per Paragraph 2.101).
-When the Standstill Period expires, and, if appropriate, upon successful completion of any related actions, the Beneficiary will confirm the award to the successful Bidder and proceed to the signing of the contract and publish the Contract Award Notice. - h) If the Beneficiary requires an extension of the Bid validity period to complete the evaluation process, obtain necessary approvals and clearances and/or make the award, it shall seek IsDB No-Objection: - for the first request for extension, if it is longer than forty-five (45) calendar days; and - ii. for all subsequent requests for extension, irrespective of the period. - i) The terms and conditions of a contract shall not, without IsDB's approval, materially differ from those contained in the Prequalification or RFB Bidding Documents.
-A copy of the signed contract shall be furnished to IsDB promptly after it is signed, together with the first application for withdrawal of funds from IsDB's Project Financing in respect of the contract.
+- a) After Bids have been received and evaluated, and before a decision on the award is made and the Notification of Intention to Award is transmitted, the Beneficiary shall furnish to IsDB a detailed Bid Evaluation Report (using IsDB's standard Bid Evaluation Report form) in sufficient time for IsDB to review it.
+It shall detail the evaluation and comparison of Bids, together with the recommendation for award and such other information as IsDB shall reasonably request. - b) If IsDB determines that the recommended award is inconsistent with the FA or these Guidelines, it will promptly inform the Beneficiary and state the reasons for such determination.
+Otherwise, IsDB will provide its No-Objection to the Beneficiary to proceed with the Notification of Intention to Award the contract. - c) The Notification of Intention to Award activates the Standstill Period (as per Part 2 Chapter 1sub-Paragraph 1.12.13.1).
+When the Standstill Period expires, and, if appropriate, upon successful completion of any related actions, the Beneficiary will confirm the award to the successful Bidder and proceed to the signing of the contract and publish the Contract Award Notice. - d) If the Beneficiary requires an extension of the Bid validity period to complete the evaluation process, obtain necessary approvals and clearances and/or make the award, it shall seek IsDB No-Objection: - i for the first request for extension, if it is longer than forty-five (45) days; and - ii for all subsequent requests for extension, irrespective of the period. - e) The terms and conditions of a contract shall not, without IsDB's approval, materially differ from those contained in the Prequalification or RFB Bidding Documents.
+A copy of the signed contract shall be furnished to IsDB promptly after it is signed, together with the first Application for withdrawal of funds from IsDB's Project Financing in respect of the contract.
 The description and amount of the contract, together with the name and address of the successful Bidder, shall be subject to public disclosure by IsDB once it receives the copy of the contract.

-4. Contract amendments, modifications or extensions
+4. Contract Amendments or Extensions

-- 4.1 The Beneficiary shall request IsDB No-Objection in relation to any proposed extension, modification or change order to a contract.
-When seeking No-Objection, the Beneficiary shall provide the reasons for the request.
-A proposed extension, modification or change order may relate to, for example: - a) a material extension of the stipulated time for performance of a contract; - b) agreeing to any modification or waiver of the conditions of contract; or - c) issuing a change order (except in cases of extreme urgency) which would, in aggregate, increase the original amount of the contract by more than fifteen (15) per cent of the original price. - 4.2 If IsDB determines that the request would be inconsistent with the provisions of the Financing Agreement or these Guidelines, it shall promptly inform the Beneficiary and state the reasons for its determination.
-The Beneficiary shall send a copy of all amendments to the contract to IsDB for its records.
+4.1 In cases of Prior Review, before granting a substantial extension to the stipulated time frame for a contract, agreeing to any substantial modification of the specification of the Works, Goods or Services, waiving the conditions of a contract or making any changes in the contract that would singly or combined with all variation orders or amendments previously issued, increase the original amount of the contract by more than fifteen (15) per cent, the Beneficiary shall inform IsDB of the proposed extension, modification, waiver or change and the reasons therefore, for review and IsDB No-objection.
+If IsDB determines that the proposed change would be inconsistent with the provisions of the FA, it shall promptly inform the Beneficiary and state the reasons for its determination.
+The Beneficiary shall send a copy of the signed contract amendment to IsDB for its records.